|

 Street."
 A fish-fry is held at the junior high school

+cafeteria and street dancing in the Winn-Dixie parking lot.
 Music is provided by "Red Rose and the Dixie Mountain

 Boys."
 And a 1964 "Ford automobile" is given

-away as a door prize (Saturday after April 29, 1964)rt
+away as a door prize.
+(Saturday after April 29, 1964)rt29apr64

 Fire department has three full-time and 15

-part-time firefighters as of November 22, 1964 no
+part-time firefighters as of November 22, 1964.no

 Thirteenth Annual Fireman's Day held.